HyperHDG/HyperHDG/README.md

 ## How to start?

+Before you start using HyperHDG, you need to install some packages.
+Having Ubuntu 20.04 LTS as operating system this can be done using the commands:

+    $ sudo apt-get update
+    $ sudo apt-get dist-upgrade
+    $ sudo apt-get autoremove
+    $ sudo apt-get install git python3 python3-dev python3-numpy python3-scipy cython libblas-dev
+    liblapack-dev

 To start with this repository enter the directory you want to clone this repository into and do the following steps: